ben-norton/GeoKOS/docs/Writerside/topics/Glossary.md

+# Glossary
+The table belows contains a set of defined terms related to Knowledge Organization Systems.
-## Knowledge Organization Systems Term Glossary
+## KOS Term Glossary
 | Term | Definition | Source | Alt Terms |
 | -- | -- | -- | -- |
 | Authority File | A controlled vocabulary or official list that establishes, for consistency, the authoritative forms of headings and the preferred terms or proper names to be used when creating a catalog or when indexing and searching a set of entities within a defined domain. | [1] | name authority list |